Design-and-Partnership-Lab/daplabworkshop/README.md

 ## To do:
 Go to `index.html` and replace the `?` with your favorite emoji (which you can find by [copy-pasting one from here](https://emojipedia.org/fire/) or by using your emoji keyboard on Mac `CTRL-CMD-SPACE`).

+Then git add, git commit, and git push those changes!